 Areas for Improvement in Types of Alternative Dispute Resolution:

-There are areas that the types of alternative dispute resolution create justice and fairness well, and other areas that could be improved upon.
+There are areas that which the types of alternative dispute resolution create justice and fairness well, and other areas that could be improved upon.

 - Mediation: Mediation is the process where neutral works with the parties to come up with an equitable solution for all parties.
 This process allows the parties the freedom to speak and interact with each other to achieve a solution that is fair for their situation.
 However, because a mediator needs to remain neutral, they may not be able to adequately address a power imbalance that does not allow for justice and fairness.
 Mediators can be mindful of the power imbalances between the parties and ensure that the least-advantaged party has an equal opportunity.